-Fireman's Park in the Village of Deposit contains athletic fields and basketball courts and is the location of many local events including parts of the annual Lumberjack Festival, an event that has taken place since 1976.
+Fireman's Field Park in the Village of Deposit contains athletic fields and basketball courts and is the location of many local events including parts of the annual Lumberjack Festival, an event that has taken place since 1976.
+Deposit Community Park, a new recreation space established in 2017, is located along Oquaga Creek in Sanford/Deposit and its facilities include a baseball field, a multi-purpose field, a playground, picnic pavilion, and walking path.